cqcn1991/Wind-Speed-Analysis/readme.md

     pip install -r requirements.txt

-### 3. Download the current repo

 ### 4. GMM Fitting

 - You can start with barebone fitting with `barebone_fitter.ipynb`.
 It takes data in x, y format and output the GMM params directly.

-- For complete analysis and fitting, use `GMM.ipynb`.
+- For complete analysis and fitting for GMM, use `GMM.ipynb`.
 It includes data analysis, fitting and validation with many plots.

 - Example wind data can be find at https://github.com/cqcn1991/Wind-Speed-Analysis/tree/master/data , For additional data, you can find them at http://www.ncdc.noaa.gov/ or http://ecmwf.int/